KaisenAmin/c_std/database/README.md

 - `void postgres_un_trace(Postgres* pg)` : Disables tracing started by 'postgres_trace'.
 - `PostgresResult* postgres_get_result(Postgres* pg)`:
 - `int postgres_request_cancle(Postgres* pg)`: this function Request that PostgreSQL abandon processing of the current command.
 The return value is 1 if the cancel request was successfully dispatched, 0 if not.
 (If not, 'postgres_get_last_error' tells why not.)
 Successful dispatch is no guarantee that the request will have any effect, however.
 Regardless of the return value of 'postgres_request_cancle', the application must continue with the normal result-reading sequence using 'postgres_get_result'.
 If the cancellation is effective, the current command will terminate early and return an error result.
 If the cancellation fails (say, because the backend was already done processing the command), then there will be no visible result at all.

+- `bool postgres_reconnect(Postgres* pg)` : Disconnects from the PostgreSQL database and attempts to reconnect using the stored connection parameters.

+- `bool postgres_ping(Postgres* pg)`: Checks if the connection to the PostgreSQL database server is still alive.

+- `PostgresResult* postgres_query_execution_time(Postgres* pg, const char* query)`: This function executes a given SQL query on the
+PostgreSQL database, measures the time taken for the query to execute, and returns the result along with the execution time.

+- `bool postgres_create_function(Postgres* pg, const char* functionName, const char* returnType, const char* language, const char* functionBody, const char* paramDefinitions)` : This function constructs and executes a SQL `CREATE FUNCTION` command to create a new user-defined function in the PostgreSQL database using the specified parameters.

+- `bool postgres_drop_function(Postgres* pg, const char* functionName, const char* paramDefinitions)`: This function constructs and executes a SQL `DROP FUNCTION` command to remove a user-defined function from the PostgreSQL database.

+- `bool postgres_create_view(Postgres* pg, const char* viewName, const char* query)` : This function constructs and executes a SQL `CREATE VIEW` command to create a new view in the PostgreSQL database using the specified name and query.

+- `bool postgres_drop_view(Postgres* pg, const char* viewName)` : This function constructs and executes a SQL `DROP VIEW` command to remove a view from the PostgreSQL database.

+- `bool postgres_create_trigger(Postgres* pg, const char* triggerName, const char* tableName, const char* timing, const char* event, const char* function)` : This function constructs and executes a SQL `CREATE TRIGGER` command to create a trigger on the specified table.
+The trigger will call a specified function when a specified event occurs.

+- `bool postgres_drop_trigger(Postgres* pg, const char* triggerName, const char* tableName)` : This function constructs and executes a SQL `DROP TRIGGER` command to remove a trigger from the specified table.

+- `bool postgres_create_schema(Postgres* pg, const char* schemaName)` : This function constructs and executes a SQL `CREATE SCHEMA` command to create a new schema in the PostgreSQL database using the specified schema name.

+- `bool postgres_drop_schema(Postgres* pg, const char* schemaName, bool cascade)`: This function constructs and executes a SQL `DROP SCHEMA` command to drop an existing schema in the PostgreSQL database.
+The schema can be dropped with the `CASCADE` option to drop all dependent objects.

+- `PostgresResult* postgres_query_params(Postgres* pg, const char* query, int nParams, const char* const* paramValues)` : This function allows the execution of parameterized SQL queries to prevent SQL injection.
+The parameters are passed separately from the query, and PostgreSQL will handle their proper escaping.

+- `bool postgres_prepare_statement(Postgres* pg, const char* stmtName, const char* query)`: This function prepares a SQL statement, which can be executed multiple times with different parameters.

+- `bool postgres_clear_prepared_statement(Postgres* pg, const char* stmtName)`: This function clears a prepared statement, which frees up the associated resources in the PostgreSQL database.

+- `bool postgres_savepoint(Postgres* pg, const char* savepointName)` : This function creates a savepoint within the current transaction, allowing you to rollback to this point without affecting the entire transaction.

+- `bool postgres_rollback_to_savepoint(Postgres* pg, const char* savepointName)` : This function rolls back the current transaction to a specific savepoint, undoing any changes made after the savepoint was created.

+- `bool postgres_send_async_query(Postgres* pg, const char* query)` : This function sends a query to the PostgreSQL server in a non-blocking manner, allowing the application to perform other tasks while the server processes the query.

+- `PostgresResult* postgres_get_async_result(Postgres* pg)` : This function retrieves the result of a previously sent asynchronous query.
+It should be called repeatedly until the result is fully available.

+- `bool postgres_copy_from_csv(Postgres* pg, const char* tableName, const char* csvFilePath, const char* delimiter)` : Copies data from a CSV file into a specified table using PostgreSQL's COPY command.

 ## Examples